xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

     - Update parameters (gradient descent)
 - Preprocessing the dataset is important.
 - Tuning the learning rate (which is an example of a "hyperparameter") can make a big difference to the algorithm.
+- Different learning rates give different costs and thus different predictions results.
+- If the learning rate is too large (0.01), the cost may oscillate up and down.
+It may even diverge (though in this example, using 0.01 still eventually ends up at a good value for the cost).
+- A lower cost doesn't mean a better model.
+You have to check if there is possibly overfitting.
+It happens when the training accuracy is a lot higher than the test accuracy.
+- In deep learning, we usually recommend that you:
+    - Choose the learning rate that better minimizes the cost function.
+    - If your model overfits, use other techniques to reduce overfitting.
+(We'll talk about this in later videos.)
 - [kaggle.com](kaggle.com) is a good place for datasets and competitions.
 - [Pieter Abbeel](https://www2.eecs.berkeley.edu/Faculty/Homepages/abbeel.html) is one of the best in deep reinforcement learning.